 A driving factor behind the returns of publicly traded REITs is that they often invest in new property sectors such as data centers and cell phone towers and are more broadly diversified.

-Meanwhile, private real estate remains primarily comprised of properties in the “RORI” (residential, office, retail, and industrial) sectors, which are slowly growing sector, according to market commentary by the National Association of Real Estate Investment Trusts.
+Meanwhile, private real estate remains primarily comprised of properties in the “RORI” (residential, office, retail, and industrial) sectors, which are slowly growing, according to market commentary by the National Association of Real Estate Investment Trusts.